distinto1/webapp_terraform_docker_ecr_ecs/README.md

     * Create an Auto Scaling Group connected to ECS to manage container scaling.
     ![](./images/35%20asg.PNG)

+1. S3 Bucket:
+    * Upload environment file into terraform.
+    * add environment file to .gitignore file because it contains senstivie data that must not be exposed.
+    * Create an s3 bucket and upload the envirnoment file into the s3 bucket.

 1. ECS and ECR:

-    * Push your Docker images to Amazon ECR.
+    * Retrive the URI of Docker image in Amazon ECR.
-    * Define an ECS task and service using Terraform, and link them to the Auto Scaling Group.
+    * Create an ECS task execution role and ECS service using Terraform, and link them to the Auto Scaling Group.
     ![](./images/31-ecs%20role%20created.PNG)
     ![](./images/32-ecs%20role%20created%20comfirmed.PNG)
     ![](./images/33-ecs%20role%20created%20comfirmed-1.PNG)